-For the Cobo Vault and D'CENT Wallet, see the official Cobo Vault instructions or D'CENT Wallet instructions.
+For the D'CENT Wallet, see the official D'CENT Wallet instructions.
 Most other wallets work like MetaMask and Ledger, you'll need to find and copy the Ethereum address that you'd like to use on the Flare Network.
 Your claimed Flare tokens will be distributed to this address on the Flare Network after launch.
 From now on, we'll refer to your copied address as your Flare address.

 Step 3: Set Message Key